 - Phone: 586-268-8400

-This annual outdoor market prides itself on being a family destination that’s fun for all ages.
-Located in the heart of Warren, the market has plenty of local options you can buy directly from the farmer.
-Check its website for special events all year.
+New in 2015: A Thursday option, too!
+This outdoor market is a family destination that’s fun for all ages, stocked with plenty of local options you can buy directly from the farmer.
+Visit its Facebook for special events all year long.

 - Address: Goudy Park, behind city hall, 3355 S. Wayne Road, Wayne